-In this paper, we investigate shrinking target problems for geodesic flow on a geometrically finite hyperbolic manifold $\cM$, and prove results which are far reaching strengthening and generalizations of \eqref{cc2}, and hence of \eqref{c1}.
+In this paper, we investigate shrinking target problems for the geodesic flow on a geometrically finite hyperbolic manifold $\cM$, and prove results which are far reaching strengthening and generalizations of \eqref{cc2}, and hence of \eqref{c1}.

-We present a hyperbolic manifold $\cM$ as the quotient manifold $\Gamma\ba \bH^n$ where $\Gamma$ is a torsion-free discrete subgroup of $G=\SO(n,1)^\circ=\op{Isom}^+(\bH^n)$.
-We assume that $\Gamma$ is a Zariski dense geometrically finite subgroup.
-Denote by $\Lambda\subset \partial(\bH^n)$ the limit set of $\Gamma$ and by $0<\delta\le n-1$ the critical exponent of $\Gamma$.
-The maximal entropy of the geodesic flow on $\T^1(\cM)$ is given by $\delta$, and there exists a unique probability ergodic measure of maximal entropy, called the Bowen-Margulis-Sullivan measure on $\T^1(\cM)$, which we denote by $\mathsf m$.
-The support of $\m$ is precisely the non-wandering set for the geodesic flow and hence the shrinking target problem in this setting is interesting only for those shrinking subsets in the support of $\m$ and for $\m$-almost all geodesics.
-Now since $\mathcal G^t$ is ergodic for $\mathsf m$, the Birkhoff ergodic theorem implies that for a given Borel set $B$, for $\m$-almost all $x\in \T^1(\cM)$,
+Let $\bH^n$ denote the $n$-dimensional hyperbolic space and let $G:=\op{Isom}^+(\bH^n)$ be the group of all orientation preserving isometries.
+We may present a complete hyperbolic manifold $\cM$ as the quotient $\Gamma\ba \bH^n$ where $\Gamma$ is a torsion-free discrete subgroup of $G$.
+We assume that $\Gamma$ is Zariski dense and geometrically finite in the whole paper.
+Denote by $\Lambda\subset \partial \bH^n$ the limit set of $\Gamma$ and by $0<\delta\le n-1$ the critical exponent of $\Gamma$.
+The maximal entropy of the geodesic flow on $\T^1(\cM)$ is given by $\delta$, and there exists a unique ergodic probability measure of maximal entropy, called the Bowen-Margulis-Sullivan measure, which we denote by $\mathsf m$.
+The support of $\m$ is precisely the non-wandering set for the geodesic flow and hence the shrinking target problem in this setting is interesting only for those shrinking subsets in the support of $\m$ and for $\m$-almost all points.
+Now since $\mathcal G^t$ is ergodic for $\mathsf m$, the Birkhoff ergodic theorem says that for a given Borel subset $B\subset \T^1(\cM)$, we have the following for $\m$-almost all $x\in \T^1(\cM)$,

 where $\Leb$ denotes the Lebesgue measure on $\br$.
-The shrinking target problem asks a finer question on the set of times $\{0<s: \mathcal G^s(x)\in B_t\}$ for a given family $\{B_t\}$ of shrinking sets and for a $\m$-generic point $x$.
-The three main questions we address in this paper for a $\m$-generic point $x\in \T^1(\cM)$:
+The shrinking target problem asks a finer question on the set of times $\{s>0: \mathcal G^s(x)\in B_t\}$ for a given family $\{B_t\}$ of shrinking sets and for $\m$-a.e. $x$.
+The three main questions we address in this paper for $\m$-a.e. $x\in \T^1(\cM)$ are as follows:

 \begin{enumerate}

 \item (Logarithm laws) Is there a logarithm law for the first hitting time